 Ephemera: All those tiny treasures such as movie tickets and greeting cards?
 Scrapbooks are a lifesaver for those.
 Contrary to current trends, scrapbooks do not have be embellished with die-cut gold leaf and braided unicorn hair.
 A few glue dots and a quick note of description and you’ve got a coffee-table book full of memories that your children will want to look through all the time.

-Collections: Showing off a collection (or two!) can be a unique and quirky way to show what it is your family loves or values.
-There are a few ways to display smaller items without creating the cluttered look.
+Collections: There are a few ways to display smaller items without creating a cluttered look.
 Use a nice tray to display collections in groups.
 The tray keeps everything tidy and allows you to move the entire collection at once for dusting and cleaning.
 Smaller items can also be displayed in shadow boxes — deep, framed boxes that hang on the wall or sit on a side table or mantel.
 Just like kid art, these collections can be swapped out as desired.